-4. Get Involved in Activities
+4. Get involved in activities

-You must take the first step in making friends and participating in ELP activities.
+You must take the first step in making friends and participating in activities.
 To get to know your classmates, ask them about their cultures and their experiences.
-Keeping busy with them and attending ELP activities is a good way to avoid homesickness.
+Keeping busy with them and attending activities is a good way to avoid homesickness.

-5. Put Yourself in Other People's Shoes
+5. Put yourself in other people's shoes

-Try to look at situations from the perspective of other people.
+Try to look at situations from the perspective of others.
 Always ask questions and explain what you are thinking.
 What may seem obvious or reasonable to you may not be for someone else because of cultural differences.

-6. Avoid Stereotyping and Making Snap Judgments
+6. Avoid stereotyping and making snap judgments